The Asian American Studies Collection is open for visitors!

 - Toshio Mori papers

-- Trinity Ordona papers
+- Jane Singh papers

 For more information on library resources related to Asian American and Asian Diaspora Studies, visit the Asian American and Asian Diaspora Library Guide.